TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 Satanic world.

-Those who see the USA as Satan may find interesting support in
+Those who see the USA as

 standard Christian theology.
 God punishes by sudden acts of